jariperttunen/HowTo/MacPorts.md

 ## Apple M1 processor
 MacPorts ports for the new M1 processor seem to be under construction.
 You may try Rosetta 2.
-The workaround is to first [create a Rosetta Terminal](https://dev.to/courier/tips-and-tricks-to-setup-your-apple-m1-for-development-547g) and then install Macports.
-Macports should install Intel versions of ports that are run through Rosetta 2.
+The workaround is to first [create a Rosetta Terminal](https://dev.to/courier/tips-and-tricks-to-setup-your-apple-m1-for-development-547g) and then install MacPorts.
+MacPorts should install Intel versions of ports that are run through Rosetta 2.

 ## Uninstall MacPorts
 If you have decided to do this the instructions are in [MacPorts Guide](https://guide.macports.org/#installing.macports.uninstalling).